GuardTime/ksi-net-sdk/TUTORIAL.md

 The SDK can be used with a simple wrapper KSI, where all functionality is predefined.
 Following code will cover the both ways.

 ## Setting up crypto provider ##
-First, select the crypto provider.
+First, select a crypto provider.
 At the moment there are 2 crypto providers available, Microsoft and Bouncy Castle.
 It is also possible to define your own.
 To set up a crypto provider, following command has to be used.

 ```cs